jouvetg/igm_old/doc/Inverse-modeling.md

 igm.config.opti_divfluxobs_std = 1 # unit m/y
 ```

-Then you may change regularization terms such as $$\beta$$, which controls the smoothing anisotropy (we force further smoothness along the flow than across flow) or $$\gamma$$, which is a convexity parameter helping convergence.
+Then you may change regularization terms such as $\alpha^h, \alpha^A$, which control the weight of regularizations, and
+$\beta, \gamma$, which controls the smoothing anisotropy (we force further smoothness along the flow than across flow) or a convexity parameter helping convergence.

 ```python
 --opti_regu_param_thk = 10.0            # weight for the regul. of thk